Oaxaca City, Oaxaca and Chiapas, Mexico

 Fabulously inventive cuisine in the hotel restaurant

-An oasis of tasteful art and artifacts
+An oasis of tasteful art and artefacts

 Beautiful swimming pool and gardens